Wei-Lin-Intel/optimum-habana/examples/language-modeling/README.md

     --throughput_warmup_steps 3 \
     --bf16
 ```
-**Note:** To use the RoBERTa-Large model in eager mode with torch.compile enabled,
+**Note:** RoBERTa-Large model is enabled with torch.compile by applying the following changes to your command,
 a) Set the following environment variables `PT_HPU_LAZY_MODE=0` and `PT_ENABLE_INT64_SUPPORT=1`.
 b) Run the above commands with `--model_name_or_path roberta-large`, `--use_lazy_mode False` and add `--torch_compile` and `--torch_compile_backend hpu_backend` flags.

 ## Pretraining